John A. Lynch Jr.

 John A. Lynch Jr. (born October 21, 1938) is an American Democratic Party politician from New Jersey, who served in the New Jersey Senate from 1982 to 2002, where he represented the 17th Legislative District, and was Senate President from 1990 to 1992.

 He was also the 61st Mayor of New Brunswick, New Jersey from 1979 to 1991.

 Biography

 Lynch was born in New Brunswick in 1938, the son of John A. Lynch, Sr. and Evelyn Rooney.
 His father also served as both Mayor of New Brunswick and State Senator from Middlesex County (7th District).
 Lynch played prep basketball at St. Peter the Apostle High School, a key player on a team that was the runner-up in the 1956 Parochial A state championship.
-He attended the College of the Holy Cross and Georgetown University Law Center.
+He attended the College of the Holy Cross and the Georgetown University Law Center.

 Lynch was chosen in December 1989 to serve as Senate President, a position he held until 1991, when Republicans took control of the Senate.
 In 1997, after an unsuccessful effort to regain Democratic Party control of the Senate, Lynch stepped down from his position as the Minority Leader.

 Bob Smith was elected in November 2001 to fill the seat vacated after Lynch retired.